crytic/etheno/README.md

 ## Features

 * **JSON RPC Multiplexing**: Etheno runs a JSON RPC server that can multiplex calls to one or more clients
-  * API for filtering and even modifying JSON RPC calls
+  * API for filtering and modifying JSON RPC calls
   * Enables differential testing by sending JSON RPC sequences to multiple Ethereum clients
   * Deploy to and interact with multiple networks at the same time
 * **Analysis Tool Wrapper**: Etheno provides a JSON RPC client for advanced analysis tools like [Manticore](https://github.com/trailofbits/manticore/)